antarcticrainforest/PatternRecog/README.rst

    name
  * targetdir = the directory where the pattern recognition data is stored
  * slmfile   = the filename of the land-sea mask in netcdf-format
- * ensemble  = should a threshold setup ensemble be created (boolean)
+ * ensemble  = should be a threshold setup ensemble be created (boolean)
  * reso      = the spatial resolution of the data in km
  * area      = the threshold that is supposed to be meso-scale usually 500 km but you can change it.
  * ecce      = the threshold for eccentricity (see publication for details)
  * beam      = the threshold for the straight length variation
  * perc      = the threshold for the rain intensity in percentiles
- * If you choose to create a threshold ensemble the variables ecce, beam, prec have no effect.
+ * NOTE: If you choose to create a threshold ensemble the variables ecce, beam, prec have no effect.
  * monmean   = netcdf file where a climatology for monthly mean rainfall data is stored.
- * erase      = The pattern detection can operate more successfully when small islands are erased from the slm-data should this be done (boolean).
-Note that this feature is available but not very well tested
+ * erase      = The pattern detection can operate more successfully when small islands are erased from the slm-data.
+Should this be done (boolean).
+   Note: tha  this feature is available but not very well tested
  * size       = If erase is set to true what is the maximum size of islands that should be deleted (km^2)
  * scale     = how many boxes representing the coastal area (boxcounting)